cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ## Why Global Scale Demands a Semantic Layer

 At a company like Volvo Cars, the absence of a semantic layer is not a theoretical concern.
 It is a daily operational failure with measurable cost.

+### The Cost to Operators and the Business

+Analytics teams spent roughly 20% of every workweek reconciling conflicting numbers instead of producing insights.
+Executive meetings regularly derailed — the first 20 minutes of a 60-minute meeting were spent debating "whose number is right?" instead of making decisions.
+Trust in analytics was eroding, and when executives lose trust, they revert to gut decisions and spreadsheet fiefdoms.

+Every downstream system consumed inconsistent inputs.
+Dashboards contradicted each other.
+AI models trained on one team's metric definition produced outputs that didn't align with another team's reports.
+The analytics team became a bottleneck, not an accelerator — because their primary job became reconciliation, not analysis.

 The following examples illustrate where the pain surfaces and why it compounds as the organization scales.

 ### Fragmented Systems Tell Conflicting Stories